ConvivioTeam/cookbook/new_client_recipe/connecting.md

 * Try to be wacky to get their attention.

-Clients Who Connect With Us
+## Clients Who Connect With Us

-Sometimes we'll be contacted by a client, and the
+Sometimes we'll be contacted by a potential new client.
+In that case the steps are:

+1. Enter the organisation and contact people into Contactually.

+2. Create a card for the new client opportunity in the new client pipeline in Contactually.

+If the client approaches us out of the blue with an RFP or other procurement process already rolling then we need to:
+1. Establish a personal relationship with one of their key contacts, not just the procurement staff.
+Set up an in-person meeting, or a call at the very least.

+2. Explain our processes and principles, and highlight areas where theirs might not fit.
+Discuss alternative approaches.
+3. If the client won't consider this then they are probably not a good match for us, and we should consider declining.

+Once we have an initial connection, it's time to move on to Nurturing the relationship.